1: Disinfect the Dead

 (But how would J distinguish herself, without those answers?
 If all she did was disassemble, just like every other unit in her line?)

 Oh well.
 With this pseudo-colony wiped, it was time to fly back to the spire.
-This excursion cut it close — the sun would rise in less than ninety minutes, and out of the tower’s windows, she wondered if it was mere fear and predictive modeling painting hints of predawn light on the horizon.
+This excursion cut it close — the sun would rise in less than ninety minutes, and out of the tower’s windows, she wondered if it was mere fear and predictive modeling that painted hints of predawn light on the horizon.

 A familiar resistance.
 That impossible holographic glow.